jonasRivas/httpToAngular/README.md

 ## How to use

-You can navigate through all page it is an asynchonous app, we took and html/css template and migrate to Angular generating a PWA app
+You can navigate through all page it is an asynchonous app, we took a html/css template and migrate to Angular generating a PWA app